stepa00/Event-creator/README.md

    - NO SUCH feature;

 3. WORK ON setttings menu;
+   - create a page;
+   - create buttons;
    - allow to change password;
    - delete account;
    - change name;

 4. Make a nice looking site.

+5. Create an admin?